+These green peppers are delicious roasted.
 To roast the peppers toss them in olive oil, salt and pepper.
 Easy as pie (although is pie really that easy??).
 This is WAY easier than pie. 🙂 That’s all you need because shishito peppers have an abundance of natural flavors that emerge with salt when roasting in the oven.

 Bake them on a sheet pan at 425 degrees F for 20 minutes until they are bubbly and slightly charred.
 Olive oil can only heat up to 425 degrees F otherwise it turns into an unhealthy fat.
 We don’t want that.